 Parameter Description timeout Time to wait for service response, in seconds.
-Default 30 seconds, minimum 3s, maximum 120s. esn Specifies the HSMs from which to clear logs.
-You need to addesn before each ESN you include in the command, for example: hsmadmin logs clearesn 1A23-BC45-6789esn 9Z87-YX65-4321log <log></log> If you do not specify any ESNs, logs will be cleared from all connected HSMs. json Prints output in JSON format. verbose Prints verbose logs. log Selects log to be cleared.
+Default 30 seconds, mini- mum 3s, maximum 120s. esn Specifies the HSMs from which to clear logs.
+You need to addesn before each ESN you include in the command, for example: hsmadmin logs clearesn 1A23-BC45-6789esn 9287-YX65-4321log <log></log> json Prints output in JSON format. verbose Prints verbose logs. log Selects log to be cleared.
 Options are system, init